ORNL-Fusion/GITR/README.md

 ### Adding a test:

-1. Navigate to
+1. Navigate to `CMake/define_test_components.cmake`.

-> CMake/define\_test\_components.cmake.

-   Pick a name for the test and add it to the CMake variable
+2. Pick a name for the test and add it to the CMake variable `gpu_test_targets` if it can optionally use the GPU.
+Otherwise put it in `cpu_test_targets`.

-> 'gpu\_test\_targets'

-   if it can optionally use the GPU.
-Otherwise put it in

-> 'cpu\_test\_targets'.

-2. Create the actual unit test file - it must be named **exactly** the name you picked with .cpp at the end, and in the directory GITR/test\_src.
+3. Create the actual unit test file - it must be named **exactly** the name you picked with .cpp at the end, and in the directory `GITR/test_src`.
 You must include:

 > \#include "test\_utils.hpp"

-3. Link any libraries your test needs.
-Do this in GITR/CMake/crosslink\_components.cmake
+4. Link any libraries your test needs.
+Do this in `GITR/CMake/crosslink_components.cmake`.

 ### Adding a data file accessible to the unit tests:
 1. Include this file in your test file: